aleshaleksey/fansys23/00-overview.md

 Divine beings always have a divine alignment.
 Profane beings always have a profane alignment.

 It is possible to have an alignment on the Spiritual/Divine/Profane axis AND on the elemental axis.
 So it is possible to have an alignment with both "profane" and "fire", for example.

 ___
-### Level points and abilities

-Every character gets 3 level points at level 1.
-These can be spent as follows.

-+ Exchanged for skill points at the rate of 1 level points = 4 skill points.
-+ Exchanged for an increase to stats at the rate of 1 level point = +1 to a single stat.
-No stat may exceed 24 for player characters.
-A character can only add one level point to stats per level.
-+ Exchanged for abilities and boons.

-Abilities and boons are special features of a character that allow them to do things they would not otherwise be able to do, or withstand things they would otherwise not be able to withstand.
-This also provides some of the flavour to the character.
-See the ["Abilities and Boons"](06-abilities.md#abilities-and-boons) chapter.
-As an example:

-- An aspiring pyromancer would probably want to take ["elemental touch"](06-abilities.md#touch-elemental-touch) or ["elemental blast"](06-abilities.md#blast-elemental-blast) and ["spellcasting: elemental (fire)"](06-abilities.md#spellcasting-local).
-- A plucky peasant or mysterious summoner might both wish to travel with a bestial companion and so take ["bind beast"](06-abilities.md#bind-beast-i-x).
-- Swashbuckler and martial artists would probably both benefit from ["flurry"](06-abilities.md#flurry).

-___
 ### Play